inroutephp/inroute/README.md

-inroute
+INROUTE
 =======

 Generate web router and controller dispatcher from docblock annotations

 When building web-apps a constantly see myself repeating the same pattern.
 I define some controller classes that have various dependencies.
-I write a DI-container the facilitate instantiating my controllers.
+I write a DI-container to facilitate instantiating my controllers.
 I use some router package and write a file defining all my routes and point them to my controllers.
 And lastly I write some kind of dispatch logic where I perform routing, get my controller objects from the container and execute the controller.
 All of this is